JaskirtKaler/Medbuzz/README.md

 npx react-native start --reset-cache
 ```

-*Note:* `--reset-cache` does not always need to be used, but is best to run if you change the `.env` file.
+*Note:* `--reset-cache` does not always need to be used, but it is best to run if you change the `.env` file.

 4. In a new terminal, run one of the following depending on which system you will use: